 Activation Steps for Orderly Execution

 Above all, whenever a DRP must be activated, responding action must be immediate and effective.
 A disaster is no time to figure out what to do "in order to respond".
-You need to focus on action and the specifics of the event at hand -- not on the uncertainty involved.
+You must focus on action and the specifics of the event at hand -- not on the uncertainty involved.
 To that end, a standardized approach to DRP activation must address the four (4) factors of disaster recovery capability: to react, to respond, to recover and to evaluate.
-The following listing summarizes each factor and the primary steps involved.

-Recover: To restore operations once the triggering event is resolved.
+- Recover: To restore operations to the extent possible mid-event and then fully once the triggering event is resolved.

-Evaluate: To learn from the activation and recovery experience to improve future response capabilities.
+- Evaluate: To learn from the activation and recovery experience to improve response capabilities.

 ITtoolkit.com staff writers have experience working for some of the largest corporations, in various positions including marketing, systems engineering, help desk support, web and application development, and IT management.